Xinglab/SQUID/README.md

 		column n+3~2n+2: The expected counts
 	Total.txt: a file contains total number of unique reads in each sample column 1~n: Total number of unique reads in sample 1~n

-	rMATS_files:
+###rMATS_files###
-		A folder contains all of the rMATS input and output files rMATS_$comparison_$type.txt
+A folder contains all of the rMATS input and output files

+	rMATS_$comparison_$type.txt
     		The input file for running rMATS.
 	rMATS_$comparison_$type folder
 		The folder contains the result of rMATS output.

-	RPKM:
+###RPKM###
-		A optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided. kallisto_$n
+A optional folder contains the result of RPKM result and gene expression files for the squid run without gene expression file provided.

+	kallisto_$n
 		The result of kallisto of each sample cufflinks_$n
-		The result of cufflinks of each sample gene_exp.txt
+		The result of cufflinks of each sample transcript_exp.txt
 		The file is RPKM file that contains RPKM value for each gene. column 1: Gene ID
 		column 2~n+1: RPKM value for samples